"Family of Man Wrongly Imprisoned for Decades Gets $80 Million Award."

 The Clinics, an educational curriculum as well as a public interest legal practice with GW Law, provide a deep experiential learning environment for students as they represent clients and hone their skills.
 Clinic students, who are certified to practice as lawyers in a range of jurisdictions and at both the local and federal level, work directly with individual and organizational clients in matters involving intellectual property protection, transactional law, family law, appellate litigation, housing and health law, and more than a dozen practice areas in between.
 Students enjoy close supervision by law school faculty, gain real world lawyering experience, and engage in professional development that increases their job marketability.

-The Jacob Burns Community Legal Clinics operate under the direction of Associate Dean Laurie S. Kohn.
-The Managing Attorney & Associate Program Director for the Clinics is Andrea R. Johnson, and the Administrative Manager is Milagros Tudela.
+The Jacob Burns Community Legal Clinics operate under the direction of Clinic Director and Associate Dean for Experiential Programs and Equity Carmia Caesar, Clinic Faculty Director Jessica Steinberg, Managing Attorney & Associate Program Director for the Clinics Andrea R. Johnson, and Administrative Manager Milagros Tudela.

 Contact Us: 2000 G Street NW, Washington, DC 20052 | 202.994.7463 | Hours: Monday-Friday; 9 am-5 pm

-*Clinic not offered in Fall 2025
+*Clinic not offered Spring 2026

 Administrative Law Issues & Appeals Clinic